martin12333/marti-onedrive/conn/writing22.md

+Ahoj,
 asi si také zkusím založit web na wz.cz ...  ... hledal jsem , zdá se, že v https://www.webzdarma.cz/forum doporučují utf-8 "bez BOM"

+I see 3 possibilities for the commandLineApp:

+(0) use jtree up to v58
+(A) "return" the commandLineApp to jtree 60+
+(B) put the commandLineApp into a separate package ... how to name the new package ... would you agree with the package name and the repo name: jtree-cli ?
+@breck7 @SRS-WRKS

+see 3 possibilities:

+(0)

+@breck7 ,
+if you really want the commandLineApp to be in a separate package, how to name the new package ... would you agree with the package name and the repo name: jtree-cli ?
+@breck7 @SRS-WRKS

+if you really want to put the commandLineApp into a separate package: do you agree with the package name and repo name:  `jtree-cli` ?
+@breck7 @SRS

 (I guess, I could be able  to maintain the commandLineApp.node.ts ...  outside of the `jtree` repo . )